Your safety is our number one priority at the University of Plymouth Students’ Union.

-We have a number of safety measures, schemes and services which are in place to help keep you safe on nights out at the SU.
 Please familiarise yourself with our important policies and safety services below: you never know when you or a friend may be in need of our help.

-No Student ID?
-No Entry.
+• No Student ID?
+No entry.

 We do not allow entry to the SU to any of our events without seeing your Student ID.
 This excludes non-student plus ones but the student signing them in will need to show their ID.